facebookresearch/spdl/docs/spdl/io.md

 The individual functionalities are implemented in C++ with multi-threading, so they can run free from Python's GIL contention.

-The `spdl.io` module exposes these funtionalities as asynchronous functions, a.k.a coroutines.
+The `spdl.io` module exposes these funtionalities as asynchronous functions of two types.
-With coroutines, one can execute multiple tasks of different kinds (including the ones from other packages) concurrently.

-You can combine multiple coroutines to create a complex task, and the event loop will monitor the execution status and make the tasks are executed efficiently.
+One as coroutines using asyncio and the other as parallel tasks utilizing `concurrent.futures.Future`.

+Concurrency based on corourines and asyncio is more flexible.
+It is easy to compose multiple coroutines and create a complex task.
+You can mix different kinds of coroutines, including ones from other packages.
+However, coroutines are executable only inside of async loop.

+Future-based asynchronous functions can be used in regular Python code without async loop, however composition of tasks is tricky and less flexible compared to coroutine-based equivalent.

-## Example:
+## Examples:

 !!! note